Code-Institute-Submissions/Roibeard-Ruadhan-meditation-app/README.md

 ### Meditation App
 An app to allow the user to interact with various options to create a personal meditation experience.
+It is defined with the intention to provide a welcoming, ease of use platform particularly for people new to meditation.
+It is also a platform suitable for those more familiar with meditation practices, providing a simple navigation to choose from a variety of different practices.
+It will be expanding on over time, ideally having several pages with a page for each category of meditation instead of the current state of 7 seperate meditation options on one page.
+I also hope to add my own guided meditations over time as the application begins build up from its current foundations.

 ### Live Prototype Demo
 [Live link here](https://roibeard-ruadhan.github.io/meditation-app/)